 If you love cheese, you're going to be obsessed with this recipe.
 It's:

-If you try this queso fresco, please rate it and leave us a comment below!
+If you try this vegan queso fresco, please rate it and leave us a comment below!
 Want to stay up-to-date with new recipes?
 Subscribe to our newsletter or connect with Broke Bank Vegan on social media.
 Happy eating!

-Easy Queso Fresco Recipe
+Vegan Queso Fresco

 - Blender or food processor